Movement is medicine –

 One Wall Angel Closer to Good Posture

 What causes postural kyphosis?
-In a nutshell, using your muscles!
+In a nutshell, not using your muscles!
 In reality, much of our day-to-day activities can contribute: sitting with poor posture at the desk, poor posture while driving with the shoulders and neck hunched forward, poor posture while texting and looking at our phones.

 The other 3 priority stretches incorporated are as follows: